What is Fingerprinting?

 Representation of a TLS Fingerprint

-A TLS fingerprint is commonly represented as a string or hash that summarizes the important components of the Client Hello packet.
+A TLS fingerprint is commonly represented as a string or hash that summarises the important components of the Client Hello packet.
 The most common components used to create a TLS fingerprint include the supported cipher suites, extensions, and TLS point formats.
 The cipher suites are represented as a list of hexadecimal values in the order they are presented by the client, while extensions and point formats are represented as a list of hexadecimal values or a unique identifier.

 SSLVersion, Cipher, SSLExtension, EllipticCurve, EllipticCurvePointFormat